Most vehicles seem the same to the ordinary eye, especially if they are the same make and color.

 The calculation process is quite complex, especially if you are not a mathematics nerd, and that’s where scanning comes in handy.

-Each car manufactured since 1981 has chassis number in a bar code format.
+Each car manufactured since 1981 has a chassis number in a bar code format.
 Knowing the information decoded from the barcode helps you to authenticate your car.

 The information includes accident history, service history, and manufacturer details.